 The State of California enacted the Uniform Prudent Management of Institutional Funds Act (UPMIFA) effective January 1, 2009, the provisions of which apply to endowment funds existing on or established after that date.
 Net asset classifications of donor-restricted endowment funds subject to an enacted version of UPMIFA have been accounted for appropriately in these financial statements.
-Additional disclosures about the Organization's donor-restricted endowment funds subject to UPMIFA are described below and in Note 7.
+Additional disclosures about the Organization's donor-restricted endowment funds and whether or not the Organization is subject to UPMIFA are described below and in Note 8.